grommet/grommet/src/js/components/Select/README.md

 **select.icons.down**

 The down icon to use for opening the Select.
-Expects `React.element`.
+Expects `React.Element`.

 Defaults to